vushu/vex_logger/README.md

 - header only logger

 copy the logger.h in your project and use.
-as default all logged are written to /tmp/vex_log.txt;
+as default all logs are written to /tmp/vex_log.txt;

 ## How to use